techninja/cncserver/README.md

 repo and submit a pull request, we're always looking for contributions that make things better for everyone!

+#### Installing NPM Dependencies
+With your system setup and everything else installed, open a terminal and make your way to the `cncserver` folder, and enter `npm install` (you may need to preface that with a sudo command on Mac/Linux).
+For Mac, building `node-serialport` requires `make`, which comes with Xcode, a free download.

 ## Running
 CNC Server *currently* only supports the late model EBB and its command set, and of the devices that use it, ***only*** the WaterColorBot Beta.
 More devices to come soon!

-With your system setup and everything installed, open a terminal and make your way to the cncserver folder, and enter `npm install` (you may need to preface that with a sudo command on Mac/Linux).
-Once that finishes installing the server dependencies, plug in your WaterColorBot, ***make sure the carriage is in the top left park position***, and start the server with the command `node cncserver.js [PORT]` where "`[PORT]`" is where you want host the website that controls the bot.
-If you were ot pass `8080`, then the website would be available at `http://localhost:8080`.
+Plug in your WaterColorBot, ***Always make sure the carriage is in the top left park position***, and start the server with the command `node cncserver.js [HTTP PORT] [SERIAL PORT]` where "`[HTTP PORT]`" is what port you want to access the website from, and "`[SERIAL PORT]`" is the local port that the USB connection from the bot supplies.

+If you were to pass `8080`, then the website would be available at `http://localhost:8080`.
 Leave it blank and it will default to `4242`.
+You can also leave off the serial port and the server will try its best to detect the bot.

 ## Features